-MSc International Management is a very exciting programme in our Management Master’s portfolio.
+MSc International Management is a top-ranked programme in our Management Master’s portfolio, placing 9th in the Financial Times Masters in Management Ranking 2021.
 The programme is tailored for students with prior business knowledge, either through undergraduate degrees in business or relevant work experience.
 This means that the programme is designed to further develop students’ skills and fast-track their careers to work at leading companies in strategy, consulting and finance.

 1. Leadership skills

 Management theory is one aspect of the programme, but something that is unique to MSc International Management is how it instils solid leadership skills in students.
 Throughout the programme, there is a dedicated Leadership in Action module designed just for this.